joshnuss/xml_builder/README.md

 #### Building up an element

-An element can be built using multiple calls to the `element` function
+An element can be built using multiple calls to the `element` function.

 ```elixir
 import XmlBuilder